Wigner distributions for n arbitrary observables: Basic properties

 where $\rho$ now runs over all density operators.
-That is, for all $\rho$, $\wig_\rho=0$ outside of $\jnr$. \item The {\it singularities} of $\wig_\rho$ lie on the closure of the set
+That is, for all $\rho$, $\wig_\rho=0$ outside of $\jnr$.
+(See \Qref{prop:supp}). \item The {\it singularities} of $\wig_\rho$ lie on the closure of the set

 where $\lambda$ is a non-degenerate eigenvalue of some $\xi\cdt A$.
-Outside $\sing$, $\wig_\rho$ is given by an ordinary function, and $\wig_\rho(a)$ for $a\notin\sing$ is given by the $\rho$ expectation of a bounded operator.
+Outside $\sing$, $\wig_\rho$ is given by an ordinary function, whose value $\wig_\rho(a)$ at some $a\notin\sing$ is given by the $\rho$ expectation of a bounded operator.
 The convex hull of $\sing$ is $\jnr$.
-For $n=2$, $\sing$ is an algebraic curve known as Kippenhahn's boundary generating curve \cite{Kippen,Chien,Weis}. \item When the $A_k$ are {\it reducible}, i.e., commute with some hermitian $B\neq\lambda\idty$, $\wig_\rho$ is the sum of the Wigner distributions computed by projecting $\rho$ to the eigenspaces of $B$. \item When the $A_k$ are finite dimensional matrices, and $\rho$ has full rank, then $\wig_\rho$ is {\it positive} if and only if the $A_k$ commute, in which case $\wig_\rho$ is a sum of $\delta$-functions with $\rho$-dependent weights. \item When $n=2$ and $A_1$ and $A_2$ {\it nearly commute}, i.e., are small perturbations of a commuting pair, the $\delta$-peaks of the previous item become approximate, and are connected by singular ellipses.
+This is described in \Qref{sec:sing}, and the (semi-)algebraic nature of $\sing$ is discussed in \Qref{sec:singAlgebraic}. \item When the $A_k$ are {\it reducible}, i.e., commute with some hermitian $B\neq\lambda\idty$, $\wig_\rho$ is the sum of the Wigner distributions computed by projecting $\rho$ to the eigenspaces of $B$. \item When the $A_k$ are finite dimensional matrices, and $\rho$ has full rank, then $\wig_\rho$ is {\it positive} if and only if the $A_k$ commute, in which case $\wig_\rho$ is a sum of $\delta$-functions with $\rho$-dependent weights (see \Qref{sec:pos}). \item When $n=2$ and $A_1$ and $A_2$ {\it nearly commute}, i.e., are small perturbations of a commuting pair, the $\delta$-peaks of the previous item become approximate, and are connected by singular ellipses.
 These can be computed to first order by restricting all operators to the two-dimensional eigenspace spanned by the eigenvectors of the commuting pair belonging to the two points.
-This is illustrated in Fig.~\ref{fig:penta2}. \item $\wig$ is {\it covariant} for any symmetry acting on the $A_k$.
+This is illustrated in Fig.~\ref{fig:penta2} (see\Qref{sec:nc}). \item $\wig$ is {\it covariant} for any symmetry acting on the $A_k$.
 That is, if $U$ is unitary such that $U^*A_kU=\sum_\ell R_{k\ell}A_\ell$ for some real coefficients $R^g_{k\ell}$, then $\wig_{U\rho U^*}(a)=\wig_\rho(Ra)$.
-This is illustrated in Fig.~\ref{fig:penta}. \item For $n\geq3$ the Wigner distribution is generically {\it informationally complete}, i.e., one can reconstruct $\rho$ uniquely from $\wig_\rho$.
+This is illustrated in Fig.~\ref{fig:penta} (see \Qref{sec:covariant}). \item For $n\geq3$ the Wigner distribution is generically {\it informationally complete}, i.e., one can reconstruct $\rho$ uniquely from $\wig_\rho$.
 This also holds when the $A_k$ span the Lie algebra of an irreducible representation (like the angular momentum operators).
-However, it always fails in finite dimension for $n=2$, because density operators $\rho,\rho'$ with $\rho-\rho'=i\lambda[A_1,A_2^m]$ have the same Wigner distribution. \end{enumerate}
+However, it always fails in finite dimension for $n=2$, because density operators $\rho,\rho'$ with $\rho-\rho'=i\lambda[A_1,A_2^m]$ have the same Wigner distribution. \end{itemize}